Peterpiotr/siguren-documentation/docs/source/operating-instructions/following.rst

 ====================================

-:numref:`Main principle of following operation mode and overspeed detection` and :numref:`Following mode stages` present the main principle of Following operation mode and overspeed *detection*.
+:numref:`Main principle of following operation mode and overspeed detection` and :numref:`Following mode stages` present the main principle of Following operation mode and overspeed detection.

 .. _Main principle of following operation mode and overspeed detection:
 .. figure:: img/following-01.png